galtproject/galtproject-docs/eng/Main.md

-# General scenario of the Project development
+# General GALT Project development plan.

 Special terms in the text begin with a capital letter or like `this`.
 To understand the terms - [Glossary](https://github.com/andromedaspace/galtproject-docs/blob/master/eng/Glossary.md).